-Corporately, volunteer recruiting has been accomplished via the “big event need” (Kids’ Camp, Stretch, Easter Egg Hunt, Easter, Christmas Eve, etc.).
-Other than children’s ministry (Kids Sing), stage “pushes” have been sporadic and mostly done in preparation for a big event.
-And, we’ve done a couple of messages on serving as a church over the years.
+Corporately, volunteer recruiting has been accomplished via the “big event need” (VBS, Student Ministries Camps, Easter Egg Hunt, Easter, Christmas Eve, etc.).
+Stage “pushes” have been sporadic and mostly done in preparation for a big event.
+There have also been serving preaching series over the years.

-To this point in time YOUR CHURCH’s “method” of recruiting, volunteers has worked well, resulting in most of the church’s needs being met and growing the number of volunteers to the current 500+ level.
+To this point, YOUR CHURCH’s “method” of recruiting volunteers has worked well, resulting in most of the church’s needs being met and growing the number of volunteers to the current level.
 Consequently, the plan going forward does not include changing anything the church is currently doing.

-The purpose of this strategy is to focus on the serving side of things, leveraging a point leader functioning as the “Volunteer Coordinator” (Operations Pastor).
+This strategy focuses on serving, leveraging a point leader functioning as the “Volunteer Coordinator.”
 The plan is to formalize what the church has done well in the past and to add some key infrastructure and activity to increase the volunteer growth rate.

-- Volunteer Central – Create a place in the main lobby on Sunday mornings that will be the central point for the promotion of serving opportunities as well as supporting existing volunteers.
-Volunteer Central will have volunteer promotional videos looping, volunteer brochures, sign-up cards, special/specific needs, “First Serve” opportunities, iPad check-in stations, lanyards, t-shirts, training manuals and other documentation, and anything else needed to promote serving at YOUR CHURCH and to better serve existing volunteers.
-Volunteer Central will be staffed with other volunteers and will be the place for volunteers to get questions answered as well as to communicate issues and concerns needing staff attention.
+- Volunteer Central – Create a place in the main lobby on Sunday mornings that will be the central point for promoting serving opportunities and supporting existing volunteers.
+Volunteer Central will have volunteer promotional videos looping, volunteer brochures, sign-up cards, special/specific needs, “First Serve” opportunities, iPad check-in stations, lanyards, t-shirts, training manuals, and other documentation, and anything else needed to promote serving at YOUR CHURCH and to serve existing volunteers better.
+Volunteer Central will be staffed with other volunteers and will be the place for volunteers to get questions answered and communicate issues and concerns needing staff attention.